 Articles are free to download.
 Please login to read this article or create an account.

-A GC-VUV method that utilises static headspace sampling was developed for the analysis of all residual solvent classes (Class 1 – 3), as well as other solvents of interest.
+A GC-VUV method that utilises static headspace sampling was developed for the analysis of all residual solvent classes (Class 1 – 3) in addition to other solvents of interest.
 Significant gains in analysis productivity can be realised by decreasing total GC runtimes by greater than 5X.
 This capability is demonstrated here by condensing the runtime used in Class 3 residual solvent analysis.
 The GC-VUV method is also especially adept at identifying untargeted unknown analytes in pharmaceutical samples.
 An example is provided where an unexpected compound was detected in an over-the-counter hangover relief medication.

 GC-VUV analysis was completed with the following setup: